Consecutive Education prepares university graduates to become educators.

 To do a concentration in Aboriginal Teacher Education, Artist in Community Education, or Outdoor & Experiential Education, candidates are required to apply through OUAC/TEAS.
 For more information, see How to Apply.

-Regular Practicum placements mean that you will work alongside other education professionals in classrooms for 19 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (3 weeks).
-The Practicum is longer at Queen's than the minimum amount required by the Ontario College of Teachers.
+Regular Practicum placements mean that you will work alongside other education professionals in classrooms for 20 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).

 The three-week Alternative Practicum offers an opportunity to gain experience in a concentration and placements are typically completed outside the public school system.
 You can do the Alternative Practicum anywhere in the world as long as it is related to your program.
 We also provide travel fellowships that can help you get there.

 Many teacher candidates interested in teaching internationally take advantage of the opportunity to do the alternative practicum abroad.
 Previous candidates have acquired placements at, for instance, Kew Gardens in the UK, the DAH Theatre Research Centre in Belgrade, Marymount School in Paris, Canadian International School in Hong Kong, Graded School in Sao Paulo, and Hisar School in Turkey.
 Education Career Services has a large network of international schools and have been able to facilitate successful job searches for thousands of graduates.